Flow Matching Beyond Kinematics: Generating Jets with Particle-ID and Trajectory Displacement Information: Further studies for hadronic top jet modeling

 The KL divergence values for the jet-level observables are listed for all models in \autoref{tab:baseline_vs_kin_vs_kintop_vs_alltop} and the substructure of the generated \thad\ jets for the three different models is shown in \autoref{fig:ablation_studies_substructure_comparison}.
 It can be seen that the models that are restricted to kinematic features show better agreement with the real jets than the two models that are trained on all features.
 This is also confirmed by the KL divergence, which show that the EPiC-FM-kin model has a significantly smaller KL divergence than the EPiC-FM model for all substructure observables.
 These observations lead to the conclusion that the additional features slightly confuse the modeling of the kinematic features which results in a worse representation of the substructure.
 However, the jets are still modeled well in the case of all features, and the ability to model the discrete features extends the usability of such generative models.

 The model that is restricted to \thad\ jets and kinematic features, EPiC-FM-kintop, shows similar improvements as the EPiC-FM-kin model.
 However, while there is a slight improvement over the EPiC-FM-kin model in the KL divergence for $\tau_{32}$, the KL divergence for $\tau_{21}$ and $D_2$ is slightly larger than for the kin-only model.
 In the case where all features are used, i.e. when comparing the EPiC-FM-top model to the baseline model EPiC-FM, we see an improvement in $\tau_{32}$, while not seeing an improvement in the KL divergence of $\tau_{21}$ and $D_2$.
 Thus, the single jet-type model performs better than the model that is trained on all jet types if all features are used, while there is no clear improvement by training solely on \thad\ jets if only kinematic features are used.
+All models show similar performance in the Fr\'echet physics distance (FPD) metric.